Supplements can either Help or Hurt your Thyroid

 This may reduce the symptoms of acid reflux but it comes at the cost of reducing virtually every other nutrient that you need to absorb in your intestinal tract.

-It also reduces the absorption of medications, supplements, leads to nutrient deficiencies, and disrupts your gut microbiome.
+It also reduces the absorption of medications and supplements, leads to nutrient deficiencies, and disrupts your gut microbiome.

 If you have thyroid disease you do NOT want to take acid blockers for conditions such as acid reflux.